 SS: That’s right.
-For Tracery, we started off by hand-sewing grids onto cardboard using contrasting colored threads.
+For Tracery, we started off by hand-sewing grids onto cardboard using contrasting coloured threads.
 We then refined the idea by sewing the grids onto fabric before taking it to the Textile Museum in Tilburg here in the Netherlands to test it out.
 We experiment there quite often and you can play with scale, see what works and what doesn’t.
 The result was a fabric prototype, which we then took to Maharam.

 Obviously, it had to be adapted for production and for its use in furniture: our original idea had raised threads that could have snagged when used in seating.
-Alongside Tracery, we designed the fabric Pare, a soft matte textile in 17 colors, and we also developed a quilted version as an additional option for the ColourForm series, which we think gives it a younger, funkier feel.
+Alongside Tracery, we designed the fabric Pare, a soft matte textile in 17 colours, and we also developed a quilted version as an additional option for the ColourForm series, which we think gives it a younger, funkier feel.

 SS: Yes, completely.
-There are different seating components, and you can choose any fabric, color, and wood combination you like.
-Consumers these days are very used to personalizing products, so of course we wanted the whole system to be versatile.
+There are different seating components, and you can choose any fabric, colour, and wood combination you like.
+Consumers these days are very used to personalising products, so of course we wanted the whole system to be versatile.
 That said, you can also opt for our own preferences, the ‘‘designers’ choice’’ range.
 People should have the chance to choose, but we also think it’s important to show how we envisage ColourForm.